Green Office – Home Office – Any Office

 - Promotes a green agenda with your trading partners.

 Below you will find some tips that can be easily implemented and integrated into the day-to-day running of the office and office building.
 They may result in reduced office supplies usage, time ordering and money spent.

 Tips on How to Reduce Office Waste

-- All employees should be encouraged to move to a paperless office – Develop a short and simple plan!
+- The organisation should be encouraged to go almost paperless by developing a short and simple plan through collaboration!

 - Use e-mail or instant messages to save paper, time and money.

 - Draft documents can be reviewed on-screen before emailing.

 - Reports and presentation should be electronic only

 - If paper is required, use FSC–certified paper

 - Research purchasing printers which print double-sided copies only.